wetryingtodorock/getblock-docs/en/rpc-service/avax/json-rpc/avax_rpc_modules.md

 ---
-title: avax:rpc_modules \[POST\]
+title: avax:rpc_modules - Avalanche
-description: Lists enabled APIs and the version of each.
+description: Example code for the avax:rpc_modules json-rpc method. Сomplete guide on how to use avax:rpc_modules json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters